PCH-ApS/proxmox/md/Create virtual machine.md

 10. Close SSH connection to the Proxmomx host.
 11. Ensures the desired SSHD config is set on the VM
 12. Installs the QEMU-client-agent
-13. Changes the rott password
+13. Changes the root password
 14. Reboot the vm

 ## Config File Structure